10 Simple Ways to Improve Your Memory

 10. Fifteen-second rule

-Scientists have been researching our memory for years, and most people agree that people have a short-term and a long-term memory.
+Scientists have been researching our memory for years, and most people agree that people have short-term and long-term memory.
 However, the short-term memory is very short.

-Of course it varies per person, but roughly 18 seconds is about how long most people can remember a difficult combination of words or letters.
+Of course, it varies per person, but roughly 18 seconds is about how long most people can remember a problematic combination of words or letters.
 Take a telephone number, for example.

-To keep something in your short-term memory, you have to repeat it approximately every 15 seconds.
+To keep something in your short-term memory, repeat it approximately every 15 seconds.

-You do this until you have found a piece of paper and have borrowed a pen.
-Or, in modern times, until you have dug your smart phone out of your bag and opened your note app.
+You do this until you have found a piece of paper and borrowed a pen—or, in modern times, until you have dug your smartphone out of your bag and opened your note app.

 9. Pin systems

-Officially it is called Mnemonic Peg System in English.
-It is a bizarre system for laymen, but people who are trained in it swear by it.
+Officially, it is called Mnemonic Peg System in English.
+It is a bizarre system for laymen, but people trained in it swear by it.
 How does it work?

-You have to have eggs, butter and toilet paper, because who wants to be without toilet paper!
-The trick of Peggen is now to combine your original peg list with the new list.
+You must have eggs, butter, and toilet paper because who wants to be without toilet paper?
+The trick of Peggen is to combine your original peg list with the new one.
 So:

 1. Gun and eggs.
 Simple, you imagine what it would look like if you loaded a gun with eggs.
 A funny image, and the stranger, the better it is to remember!

 2. Zoo and butter.
-Perhaps there are animals that would like a lick of butter?
+Perhaps some animals would like a lick of butter?

 3. Beehive and toilet paper.
 If you distort the cardboard rolls a bit, you could use it to build a nice bee-comb, wouldn't you?

-The idea (and it works, try it) is that by associating the remember list with your peg list, you can better remember the first list.
-After all, you have associated it, or linked it, to the peg list.
-Of course you first have to remember your peg list …
+The idea (and it works; try it) is that you can better remember the first list by associating the remember list with your peg list.
+After all, you have associated it or linked it to the peg list.
+Of course, you first have to remember your peg list …

 8. Turn everything off/down/away

-Sounds drastic, but in principle it is very simple: the more input you get from outside, the less capacity you have for the task you are trying to concentrate on.
+It sounds drastic, but in principle, it is straightforward: the more input you get from outside, the less capacity you have for the task you are trying to concentrate on.
 Your brain can only do a certain amount of work at a time.

 They would like to focus all their concentration on your one reminder task, but if other sensory data comes in (sound, smell, taste, you name it) then your brain must also pay attention to it.
-And put your music down, or quiet classical music running is not an alternative.
+Putting your music down or running quiet classical music is not an alternative.

 how can I sharpen my memory | how can I improve forgetfulness | how can I improve my memorization skills